vitalijr2/mock-loggers/jdk-platform-logging/readme.md

 ```
 See more details at [HelloServiceFullTest.java](src/it/hello-jdk-platform-logging-world/src/test/java/example/hello/HelloServiceFullTest.java)

-You can use the jUnit extension for automation.
+To avoid manual cleaning of mock loggers you can use the [jUnit extension][junit-extension] for automation.
 ```java
 @ExtendWith(MockLoggerExtension.class)
 class HelloServiceExtensionTest {